 If you're getting an error related to required fields: Check that all mandatory fields are completed before saving.

-If you have the wrong date on a duplicated entry: Use the "Change Date" button in the entry creation modal.
+If you have the wrong date on a duplicated entry: Use the "Change Date" button in the Create Entry modal.

 What happens next